abiu72418/captcha_test_3/README.md

 - Displays CAPTCHA image from a provided URL.
 - Solves the CAPTCHA and displays the solved text within 15 seconds.
 - Default to a sample CAPTCHA image if no URL is specified.
+- Supports handling of SVG images in addition to PNG and other formats.

 ## Installation